LiCamPose: Combining Multi-View LiDAR and RGB Cameras for Robust Single-timestamp 3D Human Pose Estimation: Experiments

 \subsubsection{Ablation Study on Unsupervised Training Losses}

 For unsupervised domain adaptation, pseudo 2D pose supervision serves as the baseline necessity.
 Additionally, we incorporate an interpretable human prior loss and a pseudo 3D pose loss (selected based on entropy values) to aid in learning.
 Thus, we conduct an ablation study to analyze the impact of these two losses.
 According to Table \ref{tab:ablation}, the entropy-selected pseudo 3D pose loss improves performance, and the prior loss ensures predicted poses remain within a reasonable action range.
 Therefore, we adopt both losses as part of our effective training strategy.
-Moreover, these losses enhance robustness to 2D pose estimation errors (Figure \ref{fig:basketball2}).